pypxe/PyPXE/README.md

 PyPXE supports iPXE chainloading, and therefore, iPXE scripts.

-Each server type (TFTP/HTTP/DHCP) is in it's own class in it's own file.
-These can be used independently.
-See ```server.py``` for example usage
+Each server type (TFTP/HTTP/DHCP) is in it's own class in it's own file and can be used independently if so desired.
+See ```server.py``` for example usage where all three are used in combination with the option of enabling/disabling them individually while also setting some options.

 Edit the ```server.py``` settings to your preferred network settings or run with ```--help```